Ruth Posner: Career

-She speaks Polish, German, Italian and Hebrew.
+Posner spoke Polish, German, English, Italian and Hebrew.

+Posner's agent was Roger Carey.

-Personal life
+Personal life and death

-Posner worked at the London Contemporary Dance Company for 17 years, where she eventually met her husband Michael S. Posner.
-She and Michael had one son, who died at the age of 37.
-She and her husband have lived in England for the last 25 years.
+Posner worked at the London Contemporary Dance Company for 17 years, where she eventually met her husband Michael.
+The couple had one son, who died aged 37.
+She and her husband lived in England for more than 25 years.

-She was awarded the British Empire Medal (BEM) in the 2022 New Year Honours for services to Holocaust education and awareness.
+Posner received the British Empire Medal (BEM) in the 2022 New Year Honours for services to Holocaust education and awareness.

+Posner and her husband both died by assisted suicide at a clinic in Switzerland, on 23 September 2025.
+She was 96.

 Published works

-Ruth always wanted to be a dancer and danced most of her life.
+Posner always wanted to be a dancer and danced most of her life.
 She felt life through her dancing.
 During her 40s she decided to switch from dance to drama.
 Many people told her she wasn't going to "make it" in the theatre world because of her thick accent.
 Posner proved people wrong and became a popular actress.
-She has appeared in a Holocaust play about her life called Who Do We Think We Are?
+She appeared in a Holocaust play about her life called Who Do We Think We Are?
 Along with drama and dancing she also wrote her autobiography, Bits and Pieces of My Life.
-The book mainly shares many descriptions of her Holocaust experiences and life after.
+The book mainly shares many descriptions of her Holocaust experiences and her life afterwards.